koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
+  -D, --domain string   Change the subdomain of the app (only specify the subdomain, skipping ".koyeb.app")
   -h, --help            help for update
-  -n, --name string   Name of the app
+  -n, --name string     Change the name of the app
 ```

 ### Options inherited from parent commands